jgarbett44/Election-Analysis/README.md

 ## Summary

-	*With the Python script prepared, we can quickly tabulate winners and break down data by county.*
+	With the Python script prepared, we can quickly tabulate winners and break down data by county.
-		If we had city or party affiliation, we could modify the script to report it.
+	With city or party affiliation data, we could modify the script to report it.
 For example, we could create a dictionary to hold the city as the key and the votes cast in each city as the values.
 With a for loop, we could retrieve the city name from each row, then use a decision statement with a logical operator to compile a city breakdown.